Does Your Child Experience Heel Pain When They Run?

 The above conservative initial treatment should be effective at decreasing symptoms within 7 to 10 days.
 However, if the pain persists you should seek medical attention (medical professional).
 Remember early treatment is essential to avoid the risk of missing an entire season.
 You need to avoid the “no pain, no gain” mindset – this will only make the problem worse.

 A thorough evaluation by a medical professional includes a detailed patient history and a specific survey for the lower body.
-The evaluation is crucial to determine what the actually cause of the injury is and helps develop the treatment plan.
+The evaluation is crucial to determine what the actual cause of the injury is and helps develop the treatment plan.

 You should also expect an advanced evaluation to also include: